What is the Practical Use of Cryptocurrency? 8 Real-World Applications

 Online shopping

-You simply pay BitPay in crypto, and they pay the merchant in their local currency.
+You pay BitPay in your chosen crypto, and they handle paying the merchant in traditional currency.
+This simple process opens up millions of storefronts to crypto users.

 Peer-to-peer payments